First Time Home Buyer

 What is the best way to get started?

-Just go out and start looking at houses.
-Sunday opens are a great way to get started- you might meet a great realtor while you are out looking if your friends/family don’t have a referral.
+Best way to get started is to just go out and look at some houses.
+Sunday open houses are a great- you might meet a great realtor while you are out looking if your friends/family don’t have a referral.